ujvalgandhi1/PBIActivityEvents/README.md

 Once you have all the individual components in place, we can encapsulate the Spark Notebook and the Stored Procedure in a Synapse Pipeline.
 This pipeline can be triggered on a daily schedule.
 ![Synapse Pipeline](https://github.com/ujvalgandhi1/PBIActivityEvents/blob/main/images/5_SynapsePipeline.png)

+Now that the pipeline is set to be running, we can connect the data from the SQL Pool to a PowerBI Dashboard and produce a report that outlines all the key activities